Aditya-linus/ECO-FLY/hardware/cad/README.md

 - Protective covers
 - 3D printable accessories

- I havent added anything yet but this will be done surely after the build is complete
+ I havent added anything yet but this will be done surely after I get all the parts